What a Difference a Day Makes: Quantifying the Effects of Birth Timing Manipulation on Infant Health joint with Teny M. Shapiro

 Link to Paper

-Link to Paper (with old title)
+Link to CES Working Paper

 The Effects of Perceived Disease Risk and Access Costs on Infant Immunization joint with Jessamyn Schaller and Teny M. Shapiro